Survival by stage of soft tissue sarcoma

 Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any individual’s case.
-Many other factors might affect a person’s outlook, like the type of sarcoma, the location of the tumor, and the age of the patient.
+Many other factors might affect a person’s outlook, like the type of sarcoma, the location of the tumor, the treatment received, and the age of the patient.
 For example, sarcomas of the arms or legs have a better outcome than those found in other places.
 Also, older patients tend to have worse outcomes than younger people.
 Your doctor can tell you how the numbers below may apply to you, as he or she is familiar with your particular situation.

 - 83% for localized sarcomas (56% of soft tissue sarcomas were localized when they were diagnosed)